Tech Accelerator

 • Communications and media companies.
 Regional and global communication providers can employ IT/OT convergence to oversee the performance and operation of equipment and quality of service, leading to faster troubleshooting and better user satisfaction.

 • Medical and pharmaceutical.
-IT/OT integration allows more medical devices to exchange and share patient information for real-time visibility, leading to better patient analysis and outcomes; meanwhile, convergence can improve the manufacturing of medicines to enhance and ensure product quality.
+IT/OT integration enables more medical devices to exchange and share patient information for real-time visibility, leading to better patient analysis and outcomes; meanwhile, convergence can improve the manufacturing of medicines to enhance and ensure product quality.

 OT acquisition examples